An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: First Order Subroutines

-Notice that although Assumption~\ref{assumption:smoothness} ensures the functions $f_i$, $i=0,1,\ldots,m$ are smooth, the function $\Pc(\bx;r)$ may not be due to the $\max\lbrace\cdot\rbrace$ operator in its definition.
-To address this issue, we use the smoothing techniques proposed in \citep{beck2012smoothing,lin2018feasiblelevel, nesterov2005smooth}.
-In particular, we consider exponentially smoothed function $\Pc_\sigma(\bx;r)$ defined as
+It is important to note that while Assumption 2 guarantees the smoothness of the functions $f_i$, the function $\Pc(\bx;r)$ may not possess this property due to the presence of the $\max\lbrace\cdot\rbrace$ operator in its definition.
+To address this concern, we use the prox-linear method introduced in~\citet{CompositionsofConvexandSmooth}.
+In particular, we define a composite linear approximation of $\Pc(\bx;r)$ at a specific point $\by\in\mathcal{X}$ that is: